Adath Shalom (Philadelphia): Jewish congregation

+Buddhist temple

 To serve the growing Cambodian community in the neighborhood, the Cambodian Khmer Buddhist Humanitarian Association purchased Saint Andrews Lutheran Church at 6th and Ritner Streets in 2003, renovated the building, and opened the Preah Buddah Rangsey Temple in 2005.
-The Temple quickly reached capacity and the KBHA acquired the Adath Shalom building across the street in April 2007.
-The building was most recently owned by the Khmer Buddhist Humanitarian Association.
+The Buddhist temple quickly reached capacity and the KBHA acquired the Adath Shalom building across the street in April 2007.

-Preah Buddah Rangsey used the synagogue building for community meetings, funeral ceremonies, and as quarters for its monks.
-The Temple retained the synagogue's ceiling murals of the Zodiac signs with the names of the months in Hebrew, and used the second floor women's gallery for memorial cubbies to temple members.
+The Khmer Buddhist Humanitarian Association used the synagogue building for community meetings, funeral ceremonies, and as quarters for its monks.
+The Buddhist temple retained many of its Jewish decorative elements.
+The synagogue's ceiling murals of the Zodiac signs with the names of the months in Hebrew were retain together with the two tablets of the Ten Commandments over the main entrance.
+The former synagogue's second floor women's gallery was repurposed for memorial cubbies to temple members, as a gallery for Buddhist funeral urns.

+Building sale

 Preah Buddah Rangsey vacated the synagogue building in 2017 and listed the property and building for sale.
-In February 2018, they sold it to the Penh Investment Penn LLC development company.

-The Temple retained many of its Jewish decorative elements.
-The Temple retained the two tablets of the Ten Commandments over the main entrance.
-The main sanctuary ceiling still had the mural of the zodiac with their names in Hebrew.
-The former synagogue's women's balcony stands, repurposed as a gallery for Buddhist funeral urns.

 In February 2018, Penh Investment Penn LLC acquired the building for $230,000.